fgalindo7/gcp-scheduler/README.md

 <br />

 ## Zones
-In accordance with the IANA, we will use the following TZ to start, stop and remove instances: <br />
+In accordance with the IANA, we will use the following TZ identifiers to start, stop and remove instances: <br />

 <br />
 https://www.iana.org/time-zones  <br />
 https://en.wikipedia.org/wiki/List_of_tz_database_time_zones  <br />